School of Education at University of Alabama - Birmingham

 Coverdell Fellows are SOE graduate students and, as such, must do field experiences, internships, and/or clinicals as part of their regular coursework.
 They meet the Coverdell internship requirement by carrying out their field-based course requirements with high needs populations.
 In addition to helping underserved families in community centers located throughout the greater Birmingham area, Fellows do specific internships within their career path.
 For example, TESOL Fellows teach English to immigrants and other English learners.

 Jobs for program alumni

-Before submitting your degree seeking application to UAB's Graduate School, you should contact the School of Education's Coverdell Coordinator, Dr. Susan Spezzini, at [email protected].
-Dr. Spezzini will ask you to send her the following documents: your Peace Corps COS document, your resume/CV, and the UAB School of Education's inquiry form for graduate applicants who wish to be Coverdell Fellows.
+Before submitting your degree seeking application to UAB's Graduate School, contact the School of Education's Coverdell Coordinator, Dr. Susan Spezzini, at [email protected], and provide the following documents: your Peace Corps DOS, your resume/CV, and the UAB School of Education's inquiry form for RPCVs who wish to become Coverdell Fellows.

 mid August and early January

 Most of the courses are in the evening.
 The rest of the courses are on Saturdays or are fully online.
 This allows students to work in the daytime.